thma/LtuPatternFactory/README.md

 The [Builder Pattern](#builder--record-syntax-smart-constructor) is a typical example for a fluent API.
 The following short Java snippet show the essential elements:

 * creating a builder instance
-* invoking a sequence of mutators on the builder instance
+* invoking a sequence of mutators `with...` on the builder instance
 * finally calling `build()` to let the Builder create an object

 ```java